ansamaajoona/weather-app/README.md

 ## Potential plans
 - More data about the weather
-- Better looking icons
+- Better looking icons to improve the user experience
-- Better error handling.
+- Better error handling on api call errors; Let the user know what's going on when error occurs.
+- Weather data about different locations, instead of just one.
+For example a search option for the user.

 ## Getting started